-- Remove any nail polish and acrylic nails from your hands and feet. - Prepare meals and freeze them in single-serving containers.
-Keep all food and utensils you will need at your hip or shoulder height. - · Clean, do laundry and put it away.
+- Remove any nail polish and acrylic nails from your hands and feet. - Prepare meals and freeze them in single-serving containers. - Clean, do laundry and put it away.

 2. Arrangements

 - Arrange for someone to collect your mail, empty trash and take trash to/from curb. - Arrange for someone to care for pets (i.e. walk the dog, empty litter boxes, give food/water).